Technical Assistance Q&A

 My state is looking to end the practice of referring parents to child support when a child is living with a relative and the relative caregiver wants to seek Temporary Assistance for Needy Families child-only financial support.
 Are there any states already doing this?

 Response: Massachusetts grants good cause exemptions for assigning child support to the state to all kin caregivers applying for Temporary Assistance for Needy Families (TANF) child-only grants when the caregiver deems that pursuing child support is not in the best interest of the child.
 Review their state policy guidance for staff and the public.
 Learn more about the Massachusetts Department of Transitional Assistance’s good cause exemptions and how they support kinship caregivers.
-Massachusetts leaders reviewed guidance from the following three sources to create their reform: a federal report called the “Section 8-Child Support Enforcement Program“, the Penalty Performance Measures and Levels section of Part 305 of the U.S. Code, and a report entitled “Child Support Cooperation Requirements and Public Benefits Programs: An Overview of Issues and Recommendations for Change.
+Massachusetts leaders reviewed guidance from the following three sources to create their reform: a federal report called the “Section 8-Child Support Enforcement Program, the Penalty Performance Measures and Levels section of Part 305 of the U.S. Code, and a report entitled “Child Support Cooperation Requirements and Public Benefits Programs: An Overview of Issues and Recommendations for Change.
 Massachusetts also has an outreach flyer that may be useful examples for other jurisdictions.

 Q: How can my state collect data to be more informed on the prevalence of youth in kinship families?

-A. Utilize the CDC Youth Risk Behavior Surveillance System (YRBSS) to collect vital information about the health and well-being of youth in kinship care and foster care.
+Response: Utilize the CDC Youth Risk Behavior Surveillance System (YRBSS) to collect vital information about the health and well-being of youth in kinship care and foster care.
 By including questions in this survey about the youth’s living arrangement, and whether they are living with kin or in foster care, each state will have data specific to these populations.
 Washington State has successfully added these questions to its survey and has gathered useful information to inform supports and services.
 It is an easy lift for any state to replicate.

 Q: My organization is interested in developing respite services.
 Where should we begin?

-A: A visit to the ARCH Respite website can provide resources of interest (some resources may need to be adapted to services for kinship/grandfamilies).
+Response: A visit to the ARCH Respite website can provide resources of interest (some resources may need to be adapted to services for kinship/grandfamilies).
 Download the ARCH National Respite Guidelines free of charge, to provide some assistance in developing a high-quality respite service.
 You might also find the ARCH Respite Fact Sheets, which focus on the respite needs of specific populations, helpful as you consider the type of service you are planning to provide.